 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (22 Jun, 23 Jun, 24 Jun).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (22 Jun, 23 Jun, 24 Jun).

 IIA.
 Geophysical Activity Summary 20/2100Z to 21/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed averaged 340 km/s.
-Total IMF reached 6 nT at 21/1711Z.
-The maximum southward component of Bz reached -5 nT at 21/1759Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 3097 pfu.
+Solar wind speed reached a peak of 337 km/s at 21/0042Z.
+Total IMF reached 5 nT at 20/2116Z.
+The maximum southward component of Bz reached -3 nT at 21/1826Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 174 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (22 Jun) and quiet to active levels on days two and three (23 Jun, 24 Jun).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (22 Jun, 23 Jun, 24 Jun).

 III.
 Event probabilities 22 Jun-24 Jun